White travertine terraces and thermal pools cascading down the hillside at Pamukkale

 The museum: The Hierapolis Archaeological Museum is housed in old Roman baths on site.
 It contains finds from the excavations including a marble statue of Apollo and Roman-era sculptures.
 Entry included in the combined ticket.

-The combined ticket covering both the Pamukkale travertine terraces and Hierapolis costs approximately TRY 700 (2026 prices).
+The combined ticket covering both the Pamukkale travertine terraces and Hierapolis costs approximately TRY 800 as of 2026.
 This is valid for the full day and covers re-entry through the main gates.
+The Museum Pass Türkiye (approximately TRY 4,000 as of 2026) also covers entry.

 Karahayit Red Springs